prometheus/node_exporter/README.md

 Collectors are enabled by providing a `--collector.<name>.enabled` flag.
 Collectors that are enabled by default can be disabled by providing a `--no-collector.name.enabled` flag.

+To disable _all_ collectors that are enabled by default, pass the `--collectors.disable-defaults` flag.

 ### Enabled by default

 Name     | Description | OS